 Austin area drop-off location and a list of all required items to be sent with your dog can be found here.

-Please note: Drop-off is always on a Thursday between 1-2.
+Please note: Drop-off is always on a Thursday at 3 available locations (see here).
 Unfortunately, this may not be convenient for many of you who work full-time.
 If you realize that you won't be able to take your foster dog to transport yourself, please post for help on our Addicus' Legacy Foster and Volunteers page on Facebook or on the TX fosters thread a week before transport.
 A lot of times, you may have to drop off your foster dog with someone who is willing to help out the night before.

 Are you a 1st Time Foster?